Free community refrigerator

 - Commercially cooked and prepared meals from Food Recovery Program participating businesses.
 All items must be labeled and dated.

-- Washed whole fruits and vegetables from home gardens.
+- Washed whole fruits and vegetables

 - Baked goods from home and commercial donors Including cookies, sweet breads, and muffins.
 Items must be individually wrapped, labeled, and dated.
 No temperature-sensitive items.